-The final federal lawsuit filed after the crash of Continental Flight 3407 that killed 50 people, including a Montgomery County native, near Buffalo has now been settled.
+BUFFALO, N.Y. - The final federal lawsuit filed after the crash of Continental Flight 3407 that killed 50 people, including a Berks County woman, near Buffalo has now been settled.

 The agreement reached Wednesday means there's no need for the federal trial scheduled for May 28.